26 Apr Mixed Use Construction Requirements Tennessee, Part I

 Mixed Use buildings have specific construction requirements based on Use and Occupancy.
 This post reviews the building requirements in the 2018 International Building Code.

-The Basics of Mixed Use Design for Construction
+The Basics of Mixed Use Construction and Design

 Mixed use buildings are complicated to design, plan and build.
 To help understand this process, we are going to dive into the basic requirements of a mixed use building: